Lymphangitis Overview

 Surgery may be needed to drain an abscess.

-Juyeon Kim is an Internal Medicine provider in Mifflintown, Pennsylvania.
-Dr. Kim and is rated as an Experienced provider by MediFind in the treatment of Lymphangitis.
-Her top areas of expertise are Hypothyroidism, Obesity in Children, Maturity Onset Diabetes of the Young, and Type 2 Diabetes (T2D).
+Shreeniwas Lele is a primary care provider, practicing in Internal Medicine in Cleveland Heights, Ohio.
+Dr. Lele is rated as a Distinguished provider by MediFind in the treatment of Lymphangitis.
+His top areas of expertise are Maturity Onset Diabetes of the Young, Necrosis, Hypertension, Endoscopy, and Colonoscopy.
+Dr. Lele is currently accepting new patients.

 Prompt treatment with antibiotics usually leads to a complete recovery.
 It may take weeks, or even months, for swelling to disappear.
 The amount of time it takes to recover depends on the cause.